-As New York City’s French residents — some 60,000 strong — get ready to celebrate Bastille Day on July 14, a small but intense coterie of downtown New Yorkers is pushing for the designation of a new neighborhood, “Little Paris.”
+As New York City’s French residents — some 60,000 strong — celebrate Bastille Day on July 14, a small but intense coterie of downtown New Yorkers is pushing for the designation of a new neighborhood, “Little Paris.”
 The heart of their effort is Centre Street, appropriately spelled the French way, between Broome and Grand Streets.
 One block to the west is Lafayette Street, named after the most famous Frenchman to fight in the American Revolution.

 Little Paris Street Map, Courtesy of Nina Summer,